 On March 8, 9, and 10, 2017, HUIT Academic Technology offered its inaugural seminar on the Fundamentals of Digital Scholarship, a three-day interactive event dedicated to providing a hands-on introduction to technologies and technological approaches that are becoming more commonly used in both teaching and research.
 Planning for the seminar was coordinated by Academic Technology senior instructional technologist Brandon Bentley, and included representatives from the Department of History's digital history program, the Harvard Libraries, and Research Computing in the Arts and Humanities.

-The event, held in Lamont Library B-30, took a process-based approach to digital scholarship, first addressing data structure and aquisition first, then cleaning and manipulating second, before concluding with analyzing, hosting, and displaying work.
+The event, held in Lamont Library B-30, took a process-based approach to digital scholarship, first addressing data structure and aquisition, then cleaning and manipulating, before concluding with analyzing, hosting, and displaying work.

 Day one consisted of an overview of Data Structures, a primer on Getting Data (downloading, scraping, and other modes of data access), and Data Management strategies.
 Day two was the most technically in-depth, with hands-on data-cleaning tutorials of Microsoft Excel, Open Refine, and Python (using Jupyter notebooks).
 The third day addressed Exploratory Visualization for Analysis, Hostting and Displaying Your Work, and Library Repositories.